moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/build.md

           value: failed
 ```

-The above sample configuration demonstrates how to set up the Equation Monitor to raise the incident whenever the workflow fails.
+The above sample configuration demonstrates how to set up the Equation Monitor to raise the incident whenever the Workflow fails.

 To know more about Monitor, [refer to this](https://dataos.info/resources/monitor/).